-Candles made with essential oils like bergamot can induce sleep.
-Bergamot oil has calming effects and fights signs of anxiety and stress.
-It can help with depression as well.
+Candles made with essential oils like bergamot can induce a restful state.
+Bergamot oil has calming effects.
 It has a combination of sweet and citrusy scents, making this essential oil unique and perfect for your scented candles.

 4. Peppermint Essential Oil Candles

 Peppermint has a very pleasant scent that can refresh your mood.
 Peppermint oil has calming properties.

 5. Rosemary Essential Oil Candles